-I have recently become more aware of our plastic consumption in our house.
+I have recently become more aware of the plastic consumption in our house.
 It’s huge.
-I really do try to cut down on plastic use.
-And to recycle more in general.
-But the alternatives are not always budget-friendly, are they?
+I really do try to cut down on plastic use, and to recycle more in general.
+But unfortunately, the alternatives are not always budget-friendly, are they?
 Well here are some tips on how to make sustainable and eco-friendly choices on a budget.

 I’m A Recycling Newbie